Image

 Unintentional Possession Defense

-The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
-It may be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
+Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Smithville, MO, or that the material did not belong to you.
+It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Smithville, MO could also be considered.

-Your knowledgeable Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
-Give us a call today at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
+Call us today at (314) 900-HELP or reach out to us online.

 An Accidental Possession Defense